 Although Pilates was designed as a physical exercise, we’ve seen first-hand how it can really change people’s state of mind.
 We’ve unpacked a few of the reasons why in a blog post, but here are a few key things Pilates can help with:

 Focus: Pilates requires your mind’s full attention.
-You need to be fully inhabiting your body and give attention to your breathing.
+You need to fully inhabit your body and give attention to your breathing.
 This calms the mind and helps you block out any stresses you might be carrying.

 Anxiety: Pilates actually helps you build a stronger nervous system which, in turn, helps the body metabolise some of the negative hormones released by physical, emotional and mental stress.